mrgrim/MUP/README.md

 * MC-134989 will not load when FomFix is installed.
 It fixes the same bug.
 * MC-111444 will not load when Tweakeroo Forge is installed.
 It fixes the same bug.
+* MC-2025 will disable a similar fix in the mod "Surge" if it is found.

 ### Mod Patches